Wreck of SS Admella

 his boat, but it too was swamped.
 Captain Quinn, on the

-Corio, approached close to the wreck and finally decided
+Corio, approached close to the wreck and finally

-forced to land on the beach.
+being forced to land on the beach.

-The fifty-odd survivors left on the Admella set about building
+The fifty-odd survivors left on the Admella set

-capsized and swamped in the surf.
+then capsized and swamped in the surf.

-The SS Corio, running short of coal, decided to return to
+The SS Corio, running short of coal, decided to

-SS Ant also arrived from Robe.
+whaleboat, while SS Ant also arrived from Robe.

 At about 9 am on Friday the lifeboat left the steamer and